Name: Rocky Mountain Tailed Frog (Ascaphus montanus)

 - Males do not vocalize, possibly because the females cannot hear calls over fast moving water in streams

-- They have reduced lungs (breath mostly through skin) which helps to limit buoyancy in water.
+- They have reduced lungs (breathe mostly through skin) which helps to limit buoyancy in water.

 - Fingertips are hardened like claws to help move around in the rocks on the fast moving water.